ansys/pyansys-heart/README.rst

         conda activate my-venv

-3. Make sure you have the latest version of `pip`_:
+3. Make sure you have the latest version of `pip`_

     .. code:: bash